-Due to the increased presence of North Atlantic Right Whales in the Gulf of St. Lawrence, seasonal speed restrictions apply from April 28 to November 15, 2019 through a combination of a static speed zones and five dynamic shipping corridors.
+Due to the increased presence of North Atlantic Right Whales (NARWs) in the Gulf of St. Lawrence, seasonal speed restrictions apply from April 28 to November 15, 2020 through a combination of a static speed zones and five dynamic shipping corridors.

-Vessels may proceed at a safe operational speed when the Government of Canada has completed one flight over the dynamic sectors in 7 days and determined that no whales are present in these areas.
-Information on applicable speed limits is continuously broadcasted to vessels by the CCG MCTS via Navigation warnings (NAVWARNs, formely known as NOTSHIPs).
+Vessels may proceed at a safe operational speed when the Government of Canada has completed aerial surveillance over the dynamic shipping zones and determined that no whales are present in these areas.
+Information on applicable speed limits is continuously broadcasted to vessels by the CCG MCTS via Navigation warnings (NAVWARNs, formerly known as NOTSHIPs).

-Click for HERE for the full text of the NAVWARN.
+Click HERE for the full text of the NAVWARN

-Coordinates for static and dynamic sectors can be accessed through the amended Ship Safety Bulletin (amended 2019-08-02) - Please click HERE.
+Coordinates for the above areas can be accessed through TC Ship Safety Bulletin 11/2020 - Please click HERE

 NOTE: Although the above information will be updated as often as possible, NAVWARNs issued by the Canadian authorities remain the source of information to ensure compliance and can be accessed through the CCG website (click HERE).